syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 ```

 The cluster currently has no labels applied.
 So far the Promise you have written has taken no opinion
-about what sort of clusters it should schedule work to, meaning that a Cluster with no labels is
+about what sort of clusters it should schedule work to, meaning that a Destination with no labels is
 acceptable place to schedule work to.

 Imagine you have decided that it is not appropriate for ECK resources to be deployed to certain